Alvin York: A New Biography of the Hero of the Argonne

 Alvin York: A New Biography of the Hero of the Argonne is a biography of Alvin York by Douglas V. Mastriano published in 2014 by the University Press of Kentucky.

 Awards

 The book received the Colby Award in 2015.

-Accuracy

-Complaints have been made about the accuracy of the book, including its citations and a claim that a picture on the dust jacket shows Alvin York and prisoners he took.
-Thirty-five citations are believed to be fraudulent, and the picture in question is dated as being from twelve days before York captured 132 German soldiers.
+Revised edition

+A rival graduate student publicly raised questions about a number of citations in the book at the same time Mastriano was preparing for the Pennsylvania gubernatorial campaign.
+After further review, the book is being updated and re-released.

+The publisher also reviewed Mastranio’s second book “Thunder in the Argonne” and does not plan any updates.